 A questionnaire, like the COPD Assessment Tool (CAT), is typically used to evaluate how your COPD symptoms impact your life.

 An easy way to think about the stages are as follows.
 There are also variations within the grading system:

-- Patient group 1 A: Mild COPD with a FEV1 of about 80 percent of normal.
+- Group 1 A. Mild COPD with a FEV1 of about 80 percent of normal.
 Few symptoms in daily life and few flare-ups.

-- Patient group 2 B: Moderate COPD with a FEV1 of between 50 and 80 percent of normal.
+- Group 2 B. Moderate COPD with a FEV1 of between 50 and 80 percent of normal.

-- Patient group 3 C: Severe COPD with a FEV1 of between 30 and 50 percent of normal.
+- Group 3 C. Severe COPD with a FEV1 of between 30 and 50 percent of normal.

-- Patient group 4 D: Very severe COPD with a FEV1 less than Stage 3 or with the same FEV1 as Stage 3, but with low blood oxygen levels, too.
+- Group 4 D. Very severe COPD with a FEV1 less than Stage 3 or with the same FEV1 as Stage 3, but with low blood oxygen levels, too.
 Symptoms and complications of COPD significantly affect quality of life.

-Recently, this grading system has been modified several times.
-The hope is that the system guides doctors on how to best treat patients based on both their lung function and their symptoms and not just one or the other.
+The grading system is designed to guide doctors on how to best treat patients based on both their lung function and their symptoms — not just one or the other.